williballenthin/python-evtx/README.md

 --------
 Provided with the parsing module `Evtx` are three scripts that mimic the tools distributed with Parse-Evtx.  `evtxinfo.py` prints metadata about the event log and verifies the checksums of each chunk.  `evtxtemplates.py` builds and prints the templates used throughout the event log.
 Finally, `evtxdump.py` parses the event log and transforms the binary XML into a human readable ASCII XML format.

+Note the length of the `evtxdump.py` script: its only 20 lines.
+Now, review the contents and notice the complete implementation of the logic:

+    print "<?xml version=\"1.0\" encoding=\"utf-8\" standalone=\"yes\" ?>"
+    print "<Events>"
+    for chunk in fh.chunks():
+        for record in chunk.records():
+            print record.root().xml([])
+    print "</Events>"

+Working with python-evtx is really easy!

 Installation
 ------------
+Updates to python-evtx are pushed to PyPi, so you can install the module using either `easy_install` or `pip`.
+For example, you can use `pip` like so:

+    pip install python-evtx

+The source code for python-evtx is hosted on Github, and you may download, fork, and review it from this repository (http://www.github.com/williballenthin/python-evtx).

 Hacking
 -------